shaco-star/gaming-hub/README.md

+# Gaming Hub

+The only place to get news about your favorite games

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).